If That's Your Boyfriend (He Wasn't Last Night)

 "If That's Your Boyfriend (He Wasn't Last Night)" is a single by American recording artist Meshell Ndegeocello.
 It was released in 1993 on Maverick Records.
-It also appears on her debut album Plantation Lullabies that was released on October 19, 1993, on Maverick Records.
-The single reached number 73 on the US Billboard Hot 100, number 74 in the UK, and number 79 in Australia.
-Colin Larkin called it a "provocative post-feminist statement" in his Encyclopedia of Popular Music.
+It also appears on her debut album Plantation Lullabies, that was released on October 19, 1993.
+The critically acclaimed single reached number 73 on the US Billboard Hot 100, number 74 on the UK Singles Chart, and number 79 in Australia.
+Its accompanying black-and-white music video was directed by Jean-Baptiste Mondino and won an award at the 1994 Billboard Music Video Awards.
 The single earned Ndegeocello nominations for both Best R&B Song and Best Female R&B Vocal Performance at the 37th Grammy Awards.

 The song was the basis of the Queen Pen song "Girlfriend" on her 1997 album My Melody.